andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/README.md

 </div>
 ```

 The downsides of having a lot of repetitive code should be clear.
 First, copying and pasting containers is time-consuming and makes your code bloated.
 Second, any change to the layout has to be applied to multiple containers.
-Lastly, maintaining this layout design with twenty items is exhausting.
+Finally, maintaining this layout design with twenty items is exhausting.

 Luckily, Vue provides an alternative way of rendering repeated items that allows you to create a single container and duplicate it programmatically.
 This is done in three steps: